What is the Child Death Overview Panel?

 Learning lessons from child deaths cases is a priority for the Black CDOP to ensure this learning is shared widely across the Black Country as well as regionally and nationally.
 With child deaths being reviewed across the Black Country footprint, there may be an opportunity to highlight emerging themes.

 CDOP is held on a regular basis, with a themed panel addressing all Neonatal cases (0-27 days) on a bi-monthly basis.
-This arrangement allows for cbstetricians and neonatologists to be invited from neighbouring areas to provide an independent scrutiny of cases as well as inform the discussions during the review process and highlight themes and learning locally.
+This arrangement allows for obstetricians and neonatologists to be invited from neighbouring areas to provide an independent scrutiny of cases as well as inform the discussions during the review process and highlight themes and learning locally.
 The panel on the alternate month reviews cases of child death from 28 days of age up to 18 years old.

 The CDOP is responsible for identifying modifiable factors.
 These modifiable factors would not mean the death was preventable, but there may be emerging trends that could reduce the risk of future child deaths.
 Where a factor in one of the domains has been identified as a possible increase to the child’s vulnerability or contributed to the child’s death, the Panel can discuss if there is a local and/or national intervention in place or that could be recommended to reduce the risk of future child deaths.